 Motorized telescopic type.

-Recycled plastic bench seating or wood.
+Seats and enclosure materials: recycled plastic bench seating or wood.
 Wood preferred.

-Provide accessible seating per ADAAG and stairs/railings to meet ADA along aisles.
+Provide accessible seating and stairs/railings in accordance with jurisdictional accessibility requirements.
 Provide non-slip surface and contrasting edges.

 The outer edge handrails are to be permanently mounted to aisles and not removable.

-All other rails have to be removable for the middle sections.
+All other rails to be removable for the middle sections.

 End rails shall meet strength, height and pickets to meet guardrail requirements and shall also be permanently mounted.